Ayushlion8/Classification/README.md

 # Contributing guidelines
 Use wines_SPA.csv dataset to resolve the issues.
-**Classification** : For classification tasks use 'body' as the target variable in the dataset.
+**Classification** : For classification tasks use 'type' as the target variable in the dataset.